s-gregorini003/s-gregorini003/README.md

 - Have fun in the process.
 - Keep learning new things that push my curiosity forward.

-I am currently looking for a PhD program starting in 2021 in machine learning for digital musical instruments, augmented/virtual reality, machine audition or 3D printing applications.
-I am also considering to undertake internships, either before or whilst researching.
+I am currently looking for:
+- PhD program starting in 2021 in machine learning for digital musical instruments, augmented/virtual reality, machine audition or 3D printing applications;
+- Internships or roles as Junior Audio Programmer in the video game industry.

 ## Skills